UK tech experts · info@vividrepairs.co.uk

 Gigabyte Radeon RX 9060 XT Gaming Graphics Card Review 2025

 The Radeon RX 9060 XT represents the sweet spot among the best Gigabyte graphics cards under £500.
 With 16GB of GDDR6 memory and a triple-fan cooling solution, it handles 1440p gaming brilliantly whilst staying cool and quiet.
-I tested this card across demanding titles like Cyberpunk 2077, Starfield, and Alan Wake 2, and it consistently delivered 60+ fps at high to ultra settings.
+Across demanding titles like Cyberpunk 2077, Starfield and Alan Wake 2, it consistently delivers 60+ fps at high to ultra settings.

 What makes this card stand out is the generous memory allocation.
 Whilst competitors at this price point often skimp with 8GB, the 16GB buffer means you won't hit VRAM limits in texture-heavy games.
 The PCIe 5.0 interface future-proofs your build, though you'll see minimal difference versus PCIe 4.0 in current games.
 Gigabyte's triple-fan WINDFORCE cooler keeps GPU temperatures around 68-72°C under load, which is proper impressive for a card pushing this much performance.